sirDarey/warpspeed_assessment/README.md

   * Time Complexity: O(1) (Without considering db processing)
   * Space Complexity: O(1)

-### Detecting if transaction is done in more than 3 services within a 5-minute window
+### Detecting if transactions are done in more than 3 services within a 5-minute window
 Here, an SQL is made to get the list of service IDs of this user's transactions within the last 5 minutes from the current event's timestamp.
 The result is stored in a ```Set``` Data Structure to  avoid duplicates.
 If the size of the set is more than 3, the event is flagged.